cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 Notice that each time you hit the same service, the service request might be handled by a different pod running the service.
 This can be verified by checking the hostname from the service response.
 The external IP address and port remain the same but based on load, the requests may end up on different pods.

 Just as you scaled up the number of replicas, you can also scale them down in the same manner.
+Feel free to experiment with this on your own.

+The above scaling exercises are only good for the current deployment.
+It is not permanent in the sense that they would be lost with subsequent deployments if the deployment configuration file is not persisted to be reused.

+For the same changes to take effect in future deployments, you would need to ensure that the deployment configuration file with the desired number of replicas is redeployed (best to check in as a permanent config in your code repository).

+Otherwise these manual steps would have to be performed every time a new deployment is done.

 </details>